 - Lift the bezel by using needle-nose pliers.

-- You will now be able to see the Hall Effect Sensors, the circuit board and the motor.
+- You will now see the Hall Effect Sensors, the circuit board, and the motor.

 - You’ll find 3 connectors on the motherboard – gently unplug them.

 - The motor will also have 2 connectors – unplug them and then remove the motor.

 - You may find tape holding the Circuit Board and Keypad in place – remove it without second thoughts.

 - The next step is to turn the base upside down while ensuring the control panel has no loose parts inside.

 - You’ll find 9 screws here – remove them.